apache/ozone/.github/ci.md

 The build-branch workflow is divided into a number of different jobs, most of which run in parallel.
 Each job is described below.

-Some of the jobs are defined using GA's 'build matrix' feature.
+Some of the jobs are defined using GA's "build matrix" feature.
 This allows you define similar jobs with a single job definition.
-Any differences are specified in a list of values for a specific key.
-For example, the 'compile' job uses the matrix feature to compile with different versions of java.
-In it, the 'java' key has a list of values which specify which version of java to use, (8 or 11.)
+Any differences are specified by a list of values for a specific key.
+For example, the "compile" job uses the matrix feature to generate the images with different versions of java.
+There, the "java" key has a list of values which specify which version of java to use, (8 or 11.)

-The jobs currently using the 'build matrix' feature are: 'compile', 'basic', 'acceptance' and 'integration'.
+The jobs currently using the "build matrix" feature are: "compile", "basic", "acceptance" and "integration".
 These jobs also use GA's fail-fast flag to cancel the other jobs in the same matrix, if one fails.
-For example, in the 'compile' job, if the java 8 build fails, the java 11 build will be cancelled due to this flag, but the other jobs outside the 'compile' matrix are unaffected.
+For example, in the "compile" job, if the java 8 build fails, the java 11 build will be cancelled due to this flag, but the other jobs outside the "compile" matrix are unaffected.

 While the fail-fast flag only works within a matrix job, the "Cancelling" workflow, (described below,) works across jobs.